Iran’s months-long protest movement, explained

 To date, more than 300 people have been killed during the protests, though the actual number is likely higher, as rights groups indicate.
 That number includes roughly 50 children under 18, the New York Times’ Farnaz Fassihi previously reported.
 But casualties and arrests — the latter of which the HRANA activist news agency puts at around 18,000 — are difficult to track; social media and internet access are severely curtailed, and foreign reporters can’t access the country.
 Thus far, at least 12 people are set to be executed for participating in the uprising, the Washington Post reported Thursday; Shekari’s death marks the first.

-Borzou Daragahi, a senior international correspondent for the Independent and a senior fellow at the Atlantic Council, told Vox in a previous phone interview.
-“In the mind of the regime, nothing is off limits because ‘we’re doing God’s work,’” he said.
+Borzou Daragahi, a senior international correspondent for the Independent and a senior fellow at the Atlantic Council, told Vox in a previous phone interview, “In the mind of the regime, nothing is off limits because ‘we’re doing God’s work.’”

 Could regime change happen?